tomjenningss/deploying-and-packaging-applications/README.md

 `Error 404: java.io.FileNotFoundException: SRVE0190E: File not found: /health`

-Open up the `server.xml` file and add the MicroProfile Health feature to the server, include the mpHealth feature in the server.xml.
+Open up the `server.xml` file and add the MicroProfile Health feature to the server, include the mpHealth feature in the `server.xml`.

-Open `server.xml` file.
-The file path is:
+Open and browse the `server.xml` file in the Development Environment at:

 `guide-getting-started/start/src/main/liberty/config/server.xml`